gaehlerm/SoftwareEngineering/README.md

 True.
 But under a few conditions the effort becomes fairly reasonable.
 Most importantly, you need to have well-structured code.
 As shown in figure // layers of software...? the GUI is an abstraction level higher than the API.
 The GUI code consists only of some html and CSS code, images, buttons and graphs.
 These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
 Every mouse click corresponds to a function call to the underlying API.
 If the GUI looks fine, it quite certainly is fine.
 It is a thin layer that doesn't contain any logic and it's not able to hide bugs. // use the expression used by Robert C Martin??

 Testing on the API level is in comparably easy.
 Translate the button clicks from the examples into function calls.
 Check that the result is as expected and you’re done.
 In practice you have to deal with potentially huge files and databases that you have to check.
 This can become quite tedious and slow.
-The fiels first have to be created.
+The fields first have to be created.
 Either from code or by copying them from another location.
 The result of comparing big files may also be not too helpful.
 One option for improving the performance is comparing hash values instead of comparing complete files.

 E2E tests are important, but they cannot tell you where an error comes from.
 E2E tests are quite frequently highly correlated.
 A single bug can cause many tests to fail.
 Therefore it is important to combine them with unit tests.